Diffusivity dependence of the transition path ensemble

-Also for non-gradient forms of the drift, the prefactors $\mathcal{Z^{\pm}}$ drive the crossover behaviour of the system, as we show now by adding a circular force of strength $\eta$.
-For positive force strength, this non-conservative force is clockwise circular, so that it is tangent to the circle of minima and biases towards the upper channel $\Gamma^{+}$.
-In Fig. \ref{fig:switch noneq} we show numerical results for $P^{+}$ as a function of $\eta_{c}$ and $\theta$ for $T/T_{0}=5$.
-For small $\eta_{c}/f_{\text{eq}}\rightarrow0$, with $f_{\text{eq}}$ the characteristic strength of the gradient force \citep{note:SI}, we recover the results from Fig. \ref{fig:switch} (b), (c).
-As $\eta$ is increased, we at around $\eta_{c}/f_{\text{eq}}\approx0.0039$ observe a crossover from $\Gamma^{-}$-channel dominated transitions to $\Gamma^{+}$-channel dominated transitions in the low-temperature regime.
-This switch is also captured by the Gaussian approximation (black plus signs in Fig. \ref{fig:switch noneq}).
-On the other hand, throughout the parameter regime considered in Fig. \ref{fig:switch noneq}, we found that $P_{S}^{+}(\theta,T)\approx1$, meaning that the local instanton $\mathbf{x}^{+}$ is always more probable than $\mathbf{x}^{-}$.
+For non-gradient forms of the drift, the prefactors $\mathcal{Z^{\pm}}$ can also drive the crossover behaviour of the system, as we show now by adding a force of strength $\eta$ that acts perpendicular to the radius vector in the clockwise direction.
+For positive force strength $\eta$, this non-conservative force biases towards the upper channel $\Gamma^{+}$.
+In Fig.~\ref{fig:switch noneq} we show numerical results for $P^{+}(\theta,T,\eta)$ as a function of $\eta$ and $\theta$ for $T/T_{0}=3$.
+For small $\eta/f_{\text{eq}}\rightarrow0$, with $f_{\text{eq}}$ the characteristic strength of the gradient force \citep{note:SI}, we recover the results from Fig.~\ref{fig:switch} (b), (c).
+Thus at small but finite temperature the dominant transition channel is the one where particles travel againt the weak non-conservative force.
+As $\eta$ is increased to $\eta_{c}/f_{\text{eq}}\approx0.00387$, we observe a crossover from $\Gamma^{-}$-channel dominated transitions to $\Gamma^{+}$-channel dominated transitions in the low-temperature regime.
+This switch is also captured by the Gaussian approximation (plus signs in Fig.~\ref{fig:switch noneq}).
+On the other hand, throughout the parameter regime considered in Fig.~\ref{fig:switch noneq}, we find that $P_{I}^{+}(\theta,T,\eta)\approx1$, meaning that the local instanton $\mathbf{x}^{+}$ is always more probable than $\mathbf{x}^{-}$ for finite $\eta$.
 This again highlights the relevance of considering Gaussian fluctuations around the instantons for determining the dominant transition pathway.